 - misshaped spine

 The spine is made up of over 25 small bones called vertebrae that support the upper body.
 The cervical spine (C-spine) is the upper portion, composed of seven vertebrae.
 It supports the neck and head.

 The thoracic spine (T-spine) is composed of 12 vertebrae, which connect to the rib cage and support the torso.
 The lumbar spine (L-spine) has five large vertebrae that support most of the body’s mass and weight.

 The normal human spine has gentle curvatures, but when those curves are exaggerated, extreme, or displaced they’re considered deformities.
 Some deformities are subtle and not easily detected in a growing child.
-Signs of
+Signs of spine deformities include:

 - uneven shoulders